allentam-xilinx/customer-training-test/README.md

 # customer-training-test
-This is a test repository for customer training files
+This is a test repository for customer training files.
+This is the top level.